 - 1. Turn on the GPS receiver - 2.
-Wait 60 seconds for the iG5 receiver to fully boot. - 3.
-Plug the USB-C connector into the USB-C hole on your iG5 receiver:
+Wait 60 seconds for the receiver to fully boot. - Plug the USB-C connector into the USB hole on your receiver.
+The connector might be a Type-C, Type B or require a special cable: